dmbates/NlmeData.jl/docs/src/index.md

 ```

 A convenient way to view an individual dataset is to create a `GroupedDataFrame` with `DataFrames.groupby`.
 (`DataFrames` is not a dependency of `NlmeData` - so as to avoid a heavyweight dependency.
-You must attach it separately.)
+You must load it separately.)
 ```@example Main
 using DataFrames
 groupby(DataFrame(dataset(:Orange)), :tree)